 Due to the small size of the program, Musical Theatre faculty work closely with you, both in the classroom and on stage, regularly providing feedback on your strengths and weaknesses and equipping you with strategies to grow as a student and artist.

-Take advantage of the expertise of your instructors and directors to discuss your performance in classes and productions, the content of assignments, and how your courses help you work toward your goals.
+Take advantage of the expertise of your instructors and directors.
+Use their office hours to discuss your performance in classes and productions, the content of assignments, and how your courses help you work toward your goals.
 Your teachers will also help prepare you for your career after graduation through workshops, the senior showcase, and opportunities for professional networking.

 Researching and writing a departmental honors thesis offers high-achieving students a way to deepen their command of an area of interest.
 Students considering an honors thesis are encouraged to develop and refine their research interests early in their study, selecting courses that will provide a strong foundation for their thesis.